qntx/pond/README.md

 # pond

-Minimal goroutine worker pool in Go.
+A minimal, high-performance goroutine worker pool for Go, refactored from [alitto/pond](https://github.com/alitto/pond) with a focus on simplicity and clean API design.

 ## Install